 - Q: If I have a Valid CPR card, will I still need HLT 105?

-A: You must earn two credits of health (HLT) to successfully complete the curriculum.
-You may elect to enroll in HLT 105 (Cardiopulmonary Resuscitation) or take another HLT course other than HLT 115, which is already a part of the curriculum.
-An appropriate course is a professional level certification (either American Heart Association Healthcare Provider or Red Cross for Professional Rescuers only) and you must present the card of the first day of class.
-It is important for you to know that the CPR course is offered only in October during the fall semester and that students choosing to certify via a source external to the college are responsible to maintain the certification in order to attend clinicals.
+A: You must earn one credit of health (HLT) to successfully complete the curriculum.
+You may elect to enroll in HLT 105 (Cardiopulmonary Resuscitation) or take another HLT course.
+If you elect to take a Cardiopulmonary Resuscitation course through a source external to the college, it must be a professional level certification (either American Heart Association Healthcare Provider or Red Cross for Professional Rescuers only), and you must present the card on the first day of class.
+It is important for you to know that the HLT 105 CPR courses at NRCC are only offered during September and/or October during the fall semester.
+Students choosing to certify via a source external to the college are responsible to maintain the certification in order to attend clinicals.

 - Q: How do I place my name on the admissions contact list?